Applies to editions of Google Workspace and other paid subscriptions in your Google Admin console.

 Tip: To divide your outstanding balance between payment methods, repeat steps 5–8 for each form of payment until your outstanding balance is paid.

-From the Admin console Home page, at the top left, click Menu BillingPayment accounts.
+On the Admin console Home page, go to BillingPayment accounts.

 Click the account ID for your subscription.